martinboller/greenbone-gmp-scripts/README.md

 - No targets configured by default, however using the provided files in this repo, you should now have a few (5).
 - Returns targets Name, uuid, number of Hosts, and credentials (SSH, SMB, ESXi, & SNMP Credentials)

 ### list-tasks.gmp.py ###
 **Lists all tasks configured**<br/><br/>
 - Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket list-tasks.gmp.py
 - No tasks configured by default, however using the provided files in this repo, you should now have some (9).
 - Returns the tasks Name, uuid, Target, Scanner, and the highest severity (empty if no reports)

 ----

 ## Other files
+### alerts.csv
+- Example csv-file to use with create-alerts-from-csv.gmp.py

 ### credentials.csv ###
 - Example csv-file to use with create-credentials-from-csv.gmp.py  <br/><br/>